jeffkitson-music/meeting-point/README.md

 - The meeting point has to change at the last minute.
 - General directions can be difficult, coordinates are specific.
 - Helps avoid groupthink/memory.
 Everyone can see the correct meeting place/time with a quick web hit on their device.
-- Wait, which way was that statue again?!
+- Wait, which way was that statue again?

 ### Limitations
 - Members of your group need internet access in the field.
 This can be difficult in remote and/or foreign locations.